Greatest Literature banner

 On a smaller scale though, it does incisively examine the psychology of some individuals caught up in great movements.
 This may be enough for now.
 It's a taut, brilliantly structured novel.
 No wonder it made for a successful play also.

-One more thing: I don't know where some people get the idea that the human spirit triumphs in Darkness at Noon.
+One more thing: I don't know where some people get the idea the human spirit triumphs in Darkness at Noon.
 They seem to require an uplifting resolution, even if they have to manufacture one that does not exist in the book.
 Koestler might understand the need for this kind of self-deception.

 — Eric